stuartdd/mockServerDaemon/README.md

 The tools is started as a daemon service at the start of the build by the Java code that allocates ports to the MockServer and times out after n seconds of inactivity.

+Added ```func RunWithConfig(config *Config)``` to allow server to be started from another program.
+This is currently how the tests start the server.
+It means that the tests do not need the server running and that the configuration can be controlled for the test run.

+Tests now use TestMain() to start the server before running the tests.
+The tests now run to end.

 _This is the first time I have used git repository so please comment on the repo and the code if you feel the need :-)_

 I did find it confusing to set up this project especially as I wanted it to reflect the standard structure of a go project in the repository.
 I wanted to be able to clone into a standard go directory structure and at the moment I cannot do that without a bit of, post clone, fidling of go environment variables.
 Any hints would be welcome.